-Before you can withdraw digital currencies to an external address, you first need to add it to your address book, and get it verified.
+Before you can withdraw digital currencies to an external address, you first need to add it to your address book.
 Once those two steps are done, you may send your digital currency to your external wallet by following the steps outlined below.

 Click on the buttons for app or website: